ProtoconNet/mitum-java-util/README.md

 ### Usage

-First of all, suppose that every operation is that generated by 'OperationManager'. (createAccounts, keyUpdater, Transfers and etc)
+First of all, suppose that every operation is that generated by `OperationManager`. (createAccounts, keyUpdater, Transfers and etc)

 ```java
 import org.mitumc.sdk.SealManager;